cthit/style-guides/react/README.md

 ### Use-case

 Your web application will contain several use-cases, who in their turn can contain different screens.
-A use-case can, for example, be a 'Users'.
+A use-case can, for example, be 'Users'.
 This use-case manages the creation, editing, deletion, and viewing of users.
 This is a neat way of structuring your project.

 ### Screen